cdanis/flexarr/README.md

-# FlexVolume Driver for Kubernetes
+# flexarr: FlexVolume for heterogeneous homelab environments

 ## Overview

 This is a Kubernetes FlexVolume driver that mounts a share over CIFS from a NAS device.
-If the pod is running on the NAS device itself, it will use a local direct mount instead.
+Except, if the pod is running on the NAS device itself, it will use a local direct mount instead.

-## Features

-- **CIFS Mounting**: Mounts network shares using the CIFS protocol.
-- **Local Direct Mount**: If the pod is on the NAS, it uses a direct mount for efficiency.
-- **JSON Configuration**: Uses JSON for configuration, making it easy to integrate with Kubernetes.

 ## Prerequisites